US, Russia seal Syria cease-fire, new military partnership

+He also alluded to the possibility of backsliding that all but doomed a previous U.S.-Russia cease-fire initiative earlier this year, which briefly halted the fighting and paved the way for new aid convoys before a resurgence of bloodshed.

+“No one is building this based on trust,” Kerry said.
+“It is based on a way of providing oversight, and compliance, through mutual interest and other things.
+If this arrangement holds, then we will see a significant reduction in violence across Syria.”

 The deal culminates months of frenetic diplomacy that included four meetings between Kerry and Lavrov since Aug.
-26, and a lengthy face-to-face in China between Presidents Barack Obama and Vladimir Putin.
-The arrangement hinges on Moscow pressuring Assad’s government to halt all offensive operations against Syria’s armed opposition in specific areas, which were not detailed.
-Washington must persuade “moderate” rebels to break ranks with the Nusra Front, al-Qaida’s Syria affiliate, and other extremist groups.
+26, and a lengthy face-to-face in China between Obama and Russian President Vladimir Putin.

 The military deal would go into effect after both sides abide by the truce for a week and allow unimpeded humanitarian deliveries.
-Then, the U.S. and Russia would begin intelligence sharing and targeting coordination, while Assad’s air and ground forces would no longer be permitted to target Nusra any longer; they would be restricted to operations against the Islamic State.
+Then, the U.S. and Russia would begin intelligence sharing and targeting coordination, while Assad’s air and ground forces would no longer be permitted to target Fath al-Sham; they would be restricted to operations against the Islamic State.

-The arrangement would ultimately aim to step up and concentrate the firepower of two of the world’s most powerful militaries against Islamic State and Nusra, listed by the United Nations as terrorist groups.
+The arrangement would ultimately aim to step up and concentrate the firepower of two of the world’s most powerful militaries against IS and the group once known as Nusra, listed by the United Nations as terrorist groups.

 Both sides have failed to deliver their ends of the bargain over several previous truces.